-Which cats are most at risk for a feline viral rhinotracheitis infection?
+Which cats are most at risk for FVR infection?

 All cats can become infected with FVR infections, but infection tends to be more severe in young animals or animals that have another chronic disease.
 Kittens born to a cat that is carrying a latent FVR infection may become infected after birth.
 In these kittens, symptoms usually develop several weeks after birth, and the infection can be very serious.

-What are the symptoms of a feline viral rhinotracheitis infection?
+What are the clinical signs of FVR infection?

-Other non-specific symptoms may include fever, lethargy, anorexia or poor appetite, and enlarged lymph nodes.
+Other non-specific symptoms may include fever, lethargy, anorexia (poor appetite), and enlarged lymph nodes.

 How is this infection diagnosed?

-Specific identification of FVR virus particles may be made by collecting samples of cells and discharges from the nose, eyes or back of the throat.
+Specific identification of FVR virus particles may be made by collecting samples of cells and discharges from the nose, eyes, or back of the throat.
 Identification of feline herpesvirus DNA by polymerase chain reaction amplification (PCR testing) is the most sensitive test available for diagnosing infection by FHV-1.
-Unfortunately, if the virus is in a latent state (the patient is not showing clinical signs), diagnostic testing is usually not rewarding.
+Unfortunately, if the virus is in a latent state (the patient does not appear to be not sick), diagnostic testing is usually not rewarding.

 What is the treatment for this infection?

-Cats with an uncomplicated infection caused by feline viral rhinotracheitis will usually be treated symptomatically.
+Cats with an uncomplicated infection caused by FVR will usually be treated symptomatically.
 Treatment will be determined by the specific clinical signs and problems that your cat is showing.

-Conjunctivitis and keratitis may be treated with topical eye medications.
+Infection involving the eyes may be treated with topical eye medications.
 It is extremely important to treat corneal ulcers aggressively in order to prevent permanent damage to the eyes.
-Cats with recurrent FVR conjunctivitis infections will often require treatment with antiviral ophthalmic drops (see our handout on Conjunctivitis - Feline Herpes Viral).
-Some cats may respond to supplementation with L-lysine, an amino acid that may help prevent the replication of the FVR virus, thus decreasing the amount of viral particles that are shed during an infection.
+Cats with recurrent FVR conjunctivitis infections will often require treatment with antiviral ophthalmic drops or oral anti-viral medications such as famciclovir (brand name Famvir®).
+Some cats may respond to supplementation with L-lysine, an amino acid that may help reduce the severity of the disease as well as decreasing spread of the infection.
+Your veterinarian can recommend a specific dose.

 Cats with nasal or airway congestion may benefit from increased environmental humidification, such as being taken into a steamy bathroom for 10-15 minutes several times per day.
+See handout “Techniques for Nebulization and Coupage in Cats” for more information.
 To minimize irritation from discharges, it is often helpful to wipe them away from the cat's face or eyes with a moist tissue.
-Since cats with a respiratory infection will have a decreased sense of smell, they often have a decreased appetite - feeding a highly palatable canned food may help improve their appetite.
+Since cats with a respiratory infection will have a decreased sense of smell, they often have a decreased appetite - feeding a highly palatable and strong-smelling canned food may help improve their appetite.
 In some cases, an appetite stimulant may be prescribed.